 Our goal is to standardize medical treatments and clinical processes while continuing to ensure high-quality clinical outcomes.
-We provided around 48 M dialysis treatments worldwide in 2017.
+We provided around 50 M dialysis treatments worldwide in 2018.
 Consequently, we have one of the largest renal patient databases in the world.
-We intend to use this information to standardize medical settings, ramp up new clinics and integrate acquired clinics based on proven and efficient concepts.
+We intend to use this information to standardize medical setups, open new clinics and integrate acquired clinics based on proven and efficient concepts.

-Coordinating patients efficiently
+• Coordinating patients efficiently

-In an environment of increasing patient numbers and changing health care systems, we see significant potential in providing value-based care.
+In an environment of growing patient numbers and changing health care systems, Fresenius Medical Care sees significant potential in providing value-based care.
 This approach focuses on selling solutions, providing holistic care and receiving outcome-based reimbursement rather than offering single products or services.

-Depending on the type of healthcare network in which we participate, we coordinate the care of our patients with other providers including physicians and other health care facilities.
-We then use the accumulated patient information provided through the coordination to create predictive analytics.
+Depending on the type of health care network in which we participate, we coordinate the care of our patients with other providers including physicians and other health care facilities.
+We then use the accumulated patient information to create predictive analytics.

-Operating outpatient facilities
+• Operating outpatient facilities

-By leveraging our experience gained in over 3,700 proprietary dialysis clinics in around 50 countries, we have the knowledge to operate and manage stand-alone outpatient clinics efficiently and capture economies of scale.
-We are continuing to optimize and modernize our processes and administrative structures.
+By leveraging our experience gained in over 3,928 proprietary dialysis clinics in around 50 countries, we have the knowledge to operate and manage stand-alone outpatient clinics efficiently and capture economies of scale.
+We are continuously optimizing and modernizing our processes and administrative structures.

-Vision 2020 and Global Efficiency Program II
+Global Efficiency Program